• Skip to primary navigation

 Second, you soak the stuffed french toasts overnight

-Once you have the cream cheese stuffed French toast sandwiches, you soak them in an egg and milk mixture overnight.
+Now that you have the cream cheese stuffed French toast sandwiches, you are ready for the next step.
+The sandwiches need to be soaked in an egg and milk mixture overnight.

 I add just a touch of vanilla in the egg mixture, and leave out any sugar.
 If you have a sweet tooth, once the stuffed French toast casserole is out of the oven, top it with generous amounts of maple syrup and whipped cream.